alexiusacademia/alexiusacademia.github.io/_posts/2019-06-11-easyplan-day6.md

 12:11pm
 Aside from adding a task at the last index, task can now be added at a specified location by selecting a row in the WBS.

+Task removal is first implemented from the ribbon commands.
+A user needs to select a task first, otherwise, an error will be displayed.

 The next event I'm going to work on is the scroll event which is included on the style of the ListCtrl object.
 This will handle the view adjustment of the **WBS** when some parts of it is not visible on the splitter window.

+7:12pm
+I am now trying to implement ```wx.Grid``` as the widget for the _work breakdown structure_.
+I do this by creating a new module ```wbs.py```.